 Manic episodes can cause some people to experience a break from reality, known as psychosis, which may involve hallucinations, disorganized thinking, and false beliefs.

 Major depressive episodes

 A major depressive episode involves symptoms of depression that are severe enough to interfere with school, work, and social activities.
 Common depression symptoms include feeling sad or hopeless, losing interest in hobbies and activities, and changes in eating and sleeping habits.

 How are bipolar disorders diagnosed and treated?

 At Sulcata Psychiatry, we spend time discussing your symptoms, concerns, and medical history to pinpoint the specific type of bipolar disorder you have.
-Our providers may also recommend cognitive testing to assess your mental functioning.
+Our providers may also recommend cognitive testing to assess your mental functioning, or administer diagnosis-specific screener questionnaires.
 We work with you as a partner to create a personalized treatment plan based on your needs and mental health goals.